DISCLAIMER: The M*A*S*H characters are

 "Hey, I don't share my

 oranges with any common floozy.
-I don't
+I don't mean you're an uncommon floozy.
+Or a

-floozy at all--common or not.
+floozy at all—common or not.

 "You're only making it

 worse, Pierce.
-And I know what you
+And I know what you meant."

 That was the great thing

-about spending time with her--she did know what he meant.
-Sometimes even when he didn't.
-"I've missed you."
+about spending time with her—she did know what he meant.
+Sometimes even when he

 "I have."

-"Uh huh."
-She shook her head, met his eyes.
+her head then met his eyes.
 "You ever call B.J.?"

 He looked away.